-Eccentric Weight Training To Beat Plateaus
+Eccentric Weight Training to Help You Beat Plateaus

-by UP Fitness December 30, 2016
+by UP Fitness, December 30, 2016

 Eccentric loading/eccentric weight training/eccentric lowering is the process of lengthening muscle tissue from the point of origin to the point of insertion (lowering the weight as opposed to raising it).
 Incorporating eccentric loading in training will benefit breaking through strength plateaus as well as aiding in a rehabilitation program.
 We use this as one of the key principles to ensure continued success with our personal training clients.